Gå til sidens indhold

 Do all creditors have equal priority?

-No, all creditors do not have equal priority.
-In bankruptcy proceedings, there is an order of priority according to which the creditors are paid – the so-called order of priority of creditors.
+No, not all creditors have equal priority.
+In bankruptcy proceedings, there is an order of priority according to which the creditors are paid, the so-called order of priority of creditors.
 The individual classes of creditors do not rank equally, but all creditors within a class rank equally among themselves.

 First, all costs connected with the occurrence of the bankruptcy event and the bankruptcy proceedings are paid – i.e. trustee, court fees, etc.

-Thirdly, expenditure on wages and salaries and holiday pay is paid.
-However, employees are covered by the Employees’ Guarantee Fund, which will pay wages and salaries and prove claims against the bankrupt estate.
+Third, expenditure on wages and salaries and holiday pay is paid.
+However, employees are covered by the Employees’ Guarantee Fund (in Danish: Lønmodtagernes Garantifond), which will pay wages and salaries and prove claims against the bankrupt estate.
 Consequently, employees do not have to wait for the actual bankruptcy proceedings.

 Finally, the last class of creditors covers unpaid bills and other ordinary receivables not paid according to the rules above.